-The Authentication tab of the SharePoint Online configuration page in Xakia allows for two separate mechanisms for authenticating to SharePoint Online: Add-In or Azure Active Directory.
+The Authentication tab of the SharePoint Online configuration page in Xakia allows for two separate mechanisms for authenticating to SharePoint Online: SPO Add-In, or Microsoft Entra (formerly known as Azure Active Directory).

-The recommended approach is to use Azure Active Directory, because it is very easy to set up and maintain.
+The recommended approach is to use Microsoft Entra/Azure Active Directory, because it is very easy to set up and maintain.

-The key difference between the two authentication mechanisms is that Azure Active Directory can only grant access to the entire SharePoint Online tenant, whereas an Add-In can grant access to a specific set of resources in a tenant, such as a single site.
+The key difference between the two authentication mechanisms is that Microsoft Entra/Azure Active Directory can only grant access to the entire SharePoint Online tenant, whereas an SPO Add-In can grant access to a specific set of resources in a tenant, such as a single site.

 This is illustrated in the below diagram:

-Setting up a SharePoint Online add-in is a much more complex option, hence we recommend using Azure Active Directory wherever possible.
-The only scenario where an add-in should be used is when there is a requirement to only allow access to a specific set of resources.
+Setting up a SharePoint Online Add-In is a much more complex option; hence we recommend using Microsoft Entra/Azure Active Directory wherever possible.
+The only scenario where an Add-In should be used is when there is a requirement to only allow access to a specific set of resources.

-The Add-in authentication model is more complex and should only be used in scenarios where the tenant-wide access of the Azure Active Directory authentication approach is not acceptable.
+The Add-In authentication model is more complex and should only be used in scenarios where the tenant-wide access of the Microsoft Entra/Azure Active Directory authentication approach is not acceptable.
 The Add-In authentication model uses the add-in-only policy of the SharePoint Add-Ins model.
 More details on this model can be found here.

 For example, if your SharePoint Online root site collection was https://example.sharepoint.com/, you would navigate to https://example.sharepoint.com/_layouts/15/AppRegNew.aspx.

-Which resources you grant it access to is up to you - you may choose to grant full access to the entire tenancy, or restrict access to certain lists.
+Which resources you grant the Add-In access to is up to you - you may choose to grant full access to the entire tenancy, or restrict access to certain lists.
 The authorization can be configured with the following steps:

 A useful reference for various permission configurations can be found here.